Mr. Pregnant: Story

 Gautam is a famous tattoo artist.
 Mahi, a simple and loving girl, falls deeply in love with him.
 Mahi dreams of a happy married life with children, but Gautam doesn’t feel the same way at first.
 After several efforts from Mahi, Gautam, in a drunken state, finally agrees to be with her — but makes it clear that he does not want children.

 Heartbroken, Mahi decides to go to the hospital for surgery to prevent pregnancy.
 But as Gautam learns more about her kindness and love, he realizes his feelings for her.
 They get married and begin their life together.

 One day, a pregnant woman tragically dies in Gautam’s arms.
 This brings back painful memories from his past — Gautam had lost his mother when she was about to give birth to his younger sibling.
 Around the same time, Mahi finds out she’s pregnant.
 While Mahi is overjoyed, Gautam’s deep fear and trauma make him feel completely unready to become a father.

 Struggling with his emotions, Gautam comes up with a shocking idea — he decides to carry their baby himself.
 Most hospitals reject the idea, calling it impossible.
 Finally, one doctor agrees to perform the surgery, transplanting Mahi’s uterus into Gautam’s body.

 Gautam becomes pregnant.
 As his belly grows, a video of his ultrasound scan goes viral.
 The public mocks and insults both Gautam and Mahi.
 The constant judgment from society creates tension between the couple, putting their relationship to the test.

 Despite all the struggles, Gautam bravely continues his journey.

-In the end, Gautam safely gives birth to a healthy baby boy.
+In the end, Gautam safely gives birth to a healthy baby girl.
 He proves that love and determination can break even the strongest boundaries set by society.
 The film ends with Gautam and Mahi happily holding their baby, proud of their incredible journey, and excited about their beautiful future as a family.